 - The shape of the squid makes it ideal for stuffing.

-See My Order section of our FAQ page.
+See Packaging section of our FAQ page.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of foodborne illness.
 We recommend cooking your seafood to an internal temperature of 145°F for 15 seconds.